-If you live nearby the city centre, it is possible to move around the city on foot.
-All the important places are in a walking distance.
+If you live near the city centre, it is possible to move around the city on foot.
+All the important places are within walking distance.
 Always walk in the pedestrians' designated paths and cross the road on the zebras.
-More tips here: Pedestrians in traffic - Liikenneturva.
+More tips can be found from the Finnish Road Safety Council's website: Pedestrians in traffic - Liikenneturva.